jawadshahid07/cloud-resume-challenge/README.md

 - **resume-website**: React project for the resume website.
 - **visitorcount**: Code for the Lambda functions handling the API logic.
-- **template.yaml**: AWS SAM template defining the resources for the project.
+- **main.tf**: Main terraform file with all the resources configuration.
 - **tests**: Unit, integration, and end-to-end tests for the application.
 - **Makefile**: Makefile to ease deployment and testing tasks.